EXPRESSCLUSTER/Integrated-Cluster-WebUI/README.md

 - For the section number specified in config.ini, make sure to specify a serial number starting from 1.
 - If the parameters described in config.ini are incomplete, Integrated Cluster WebUI may not be displayed correctly.
 - For the IP address specified in config.ini, specify only one of the IP addresses belonging to the cluster.
-- If a cluster have multiple failover groups, you cannot get what group resources belong to.

 ### Software / OS versions